Luke 13 – Repentance, False Religion and the True Way

 ii.
 What fruit is God looking for?
 It certainly has to begin with the fruit of the Spirit, mentioned in Galatians 5:22-23: But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.

 b.
-Look, for three years I have come seeking fruit…let it alone this year: The farmer in the parable illustrated the patience of God in judgment.
+Look, for three years I have come seeking fruit…let it alone this year: The certain man in the parable illustrated the patience of God in judgment.
 He waited three years and gave it a second chance.

 i.
-The farmer, illustrating God, did not leave the tree alone.
+The certain man, illustrating God, did not leave the tree alone.
 He gave it special care.
 When God shows special care for someone it may feel to them like they are surrounded by manure, but He is nourishing and preparing it for fruit-bearing to come.

 c.
-If not, after that you can cut it down: The farmer, illustrating God, was also just in His judgment.
+If not, after that you can cut it down: The certain man, illustrating God, was also just in His judgment.
 There finally would come the day of reckoning.
 It was not just an endless string of threats.

 i.
 “There is a time for felling fruitless trees, and there is an appointed season for hewing down and casting into the fire the useless sinner.”
 (Spurgeon)